-We are based at the Institute of Biodiversity, Animal Health and Comparative Medicine and the MRC-University of Glasgow Centre for Virus Research, which are located on the Gilmorehill and Garscube Campuses of the University of Glasgow (about 15 minute apart by bike), respectively.
+We are based at the School of Biodiversity, One Health and Veterinary Medicine and the MRC-University of Glasgow Centre for Virus Research, which are located on the Gilmorehill and Garscube Campuses of the University of Glasgow (about 15 minute apart by bike), respectively.
 This creates cross-cutting research environment that allows group members to do everything from wet lab work, to bioinformatics, field ecology, epidemiology and machine learning.

 Prospective PhD students

 Prospective PhD students should get in touch with me by sending a CV, the names and contact information for 2 people who can comment on your work and a one-page statement that explains your background (1/2 page) and the research you would like to do (1/2 page).
 Fully funded studentships are available on a competitive basis through the CVR’s PhD Programme, the University of Glasgow’s Wellcome Trust PhD Programme in Integrative Infection Biology, or external scholarships.
 Funded PhDs will be advertised on Twitter and FindAPhD.

 Prospective Research Fellows